 In the previous section, we discussed the spillovers among groups of markets and emphasized the importance of the equity market for commodity sectors.
 This section further explores the spillovers among groups of risk premia, namely, volatility risk premia, skewness risk premia, and kurtosis risk premia, and groups of returns.
-Table 5 presents the connectedness among aggregate risk premia and returns across commodity sectors and the equity market, and Table 6 presents the total connectedness among aggregate risk premia and returns across all markets.
+Table 4 presents the connectedness among aggregate risk premia and returns across commodity sectors and the equity market, and Table 5 presents the total connectedness among aggregate risk premia and returns across all markets.

-Table 5 reports the (12×12) connectedness matrix with the within-moment effects along the prime diagonal and the cross-moment effects in the off-diagonal entries.
+Table 4 reports the $(12 \times 12)$ connectedness matrix with the within-moment effects along the prime diagonal and the cross-moment effects in the off-diagonal entries.
 Although within-moment effects are of a dominant order between around 60% and 90%, cross-moment effects among commodity sectors and equity markets are relevant as well.
 We observe high return spillovers among commodity sectors rather than between commodity sectors and equity market.
 There is, however, a bi-directional return spillover between the energy sector and the equity market.
 These findings suggest that investors might consider, at the same time, reducing their exposure to commodity sectors.
-Except for the equity market, remark that commodity sectors' returns are more affected by the own-sector higher-order risk premia, with their impacts being higher than those of the own-sector VRP.
+Except for the equity market, remark that commodity sectors' returns are more affected by the own-sector higher-order risk premia, with their impacts being higher than those of the own-sector

+VRP.
 These results indicate that investors' aversion towards skewness and kurtosis matters more than that toward volatility risk.
 As such, the strong spillovers suggest that the rebalancing of their portfolios might occur more often when their compensations for the higher-order risks are high.

 Regarding cross-VRP spillovers, we find stronger effects between commodity sectors and the equity market than in the case of returns.
 Specifically, the cross-VRP effects from the equity market explain more than 2%, 6.5%, and 9% of the grain, metal, and energy sector variances, respectively.
 We also identify substantial cross-VRP spillovers from metal and energy sectors to the equity market.
-Examining the cross-SRP and cross-KRP spillovers among commodity sectors and equity market, we document large bi-directional effects between SRP and KRP within the commodity sectors and equity market as well.
+Examining the cross-SRP and cross-KRP spillovers among commodity sectors and equity market, we document large bi-directional effects between SRP and KRP within the commodity sectors and equity market, we document large bi-directional effects between SRP and KRP within the commodity sectors and equity market as well.
 Specifically, the magnitude of these bilateral spillovers is around 13%, 24%, 32%, and 8% for grain, metal, energy sectors and the equity market, respectively.
 We further show that own-sector and equity market returns exhibit the highest impacts on high-order risk premia.
 Such strong spillovers from both commodity and equity returns to SRP and KRP suggest that rebalancing activity due to investors' aversion towards higher-order risks and changes in returns feed back onto the higher-order risk premia.

-Table 6 reports the (4×4) total connectedness matrix among returns and risk premia (i.e., VRP, SRP, and KRP).
-In line with empirical findings presented in Table 5, note the strong influence of returns for the VRP and higher-order premia.
+Table 5 reports the $(4 \times 4)$ total connectedness matrix among returns and risk premia (i.e., VRP, SRP, and KRP).
+In line with empirical findings presented in Table 4, note the strong influence of returns for the VRP and higher-order premia.
 As regards the spillovers affecting returns, we find that the SRP spillover has the highest effects on them.
 We also confirm the large bi-directional spillovers between SRP and KRP.